CN-UPB/DeepCoMP/README.md

     * Non-trivial: Framework needs several changes in environment and overall workflow.
 Currently, everything is crashing and errors don't make sense.
     * TODO: Building a working enviornment from the ground up at `drl_mobile/rllib`
     * https://github.com/ray-project/ray/issues/8993
 2. Build joint codebase for running both RLlib and stable_baselines.
-Eg, different packages with variations of main script
+Eg, different packages with variations of main script; use env_config for all envs
 2. Move to multi-user and multi-UE environment with rllib

 ## Findings